 Welcome!
 This guide provides information on accessing and using the adaptive technology available in the Adaptive Technology Centre (ATC), Queen's University Library.
-The ATC is located on the main level of Stauffer Library, room 120 and contains an Adaptive Technology Lab with assistive devices, computer hardware, and specialized software that enable students with disabilities to research, write and study more effectively.
+The ATC is located on the main level of Stauffer Library, room 120 and contains an Adaptive Technology Lab with assistive devices, computer hardware, and specialized software that enable students to research, write and study more effectively.

-To obtain access to the Adaptive Technology Lab, students must first be registered at the Queen's Student Accessibility Office, Mitchell Hall, Union Street.
-The lab is for the exclusive use of students with disabilities and their assistants.
+To obtain access to the Adaptive Technology Lab, students must first be registered at the Queen's Student Accessibility Services (QSAS), Mitchell Hall, Union Street.
+The lab is for the exclusive use of students registered with QSAS and their assistants.

 The Adaptive Technologist is available to assess your adaptive technology (AT) needs, demonstrate how to use AT devices and software programs, advise on the purchase of AT products, and help customize your computer to better meet your needs.